jacksonbenete/emacs-horn/README.md

 The second parameter, followed by a `dot` is the function or mode name.

 ## TODO
-- Work on parsing the buffer list.
+- Work on parsing the buffer list without third party functions.

 [1]: ./screenshots/emacs-horn-full-list.png
 [2]: ./screenshots/emacs-horn-completing.png